sushmaakoju/lean-theorem-proving/README.md

 # lean-theorem-proving
 # lean-rl
-This is part of Lean meeting RLLab at University of New Hampshire, Fall 2024 under the supervision of Prof. Marek Petrik.
-Presently active members there Prof. Marek Petrik and myself are working on this.
+This is part of Lean meeting at University of New Hampshire, Fall 2024 under the supervision of Prof. Marek Petrik.
+Presently active members there Prof. Marek Petrik and myself that are working on this.

 ## Notes
 The following contains weekly summaries from Oct 1st 2024.